 This work was supported by grants from the National 863 Project (2012AA10A303), the National Program on R&D of Transgenic Plants (2013ZX08009003-004), the National Natural Science Foundation (31171523), Foundation of Ministry of (CARS-01-03, 2012G2) in China.

 The authors declare they have no competing interests.

 BP and LQW were involved in the conception of the experiment, analysis, interpretation of the data, and drafting the article.
 CCF, GHJ, LJL, and YBL contributed to the interpretation of the results and helped to draft the manuscript.
 YQH designed the experiment, did quality control for the data, and performed the analysis.
 All authors read, contributed, and approved the manuscript.

 Electronic supplementary material

 Additional file 1: Table S1: Integration of the QTL for chalkiness traits in five populations.
-Table S2 Number of QTL for chalkiness traits in five populations.
+Number of QTL for chalkiness traits in five populations.
 Table S3 Information of the QTL clusters for the chalkiness traits in five populations.
 Table S4 Coefficients of pairwise correlations of the same chalkiness trait between two environments in three populations.
 (DOCX 36 KB)